 Work for the coming year includes securing access on the remaining private land crossings where access has not yet been secured.
+This includes bringing a large property into public ownership initially to be held by the Trust and to set it up as a conservation park for protecting and enhancing native biodiversity and with full public access.
+This park will provide Christchurch with a stunning new asset, biodiversity enhancement, outdoor recreation and knowledge building for generations to come.

-This includes potentially bringing a large property into some form of public ownership.
-The Trust also intends to develop track entrance map signage and day shelters, and ensure that all the tracks in the network are maintained to a reasonable standard.
+The Trust also intends to develop track entrance map signage, and ensure that all the tracks in the network are maintained to a reasonable standard.